 The technology stack remains a key issue in almost every kind of application you build.
-Projected bandwidth demand, Web app type, business goals, potential extensibility—all these variables have to be taken into account when considering the technology stack for your Web application.
+Projected bandwidth demand, Web app type, business goals, potential extensibility—all these variables have to be taken into account when considering the technology stack for your HR software.

-The process of choosing the tech stack is no different wheen it comes to HR software development and is equally important to their future commercial success.
+The process of choosing the tech stack is no different when it comes to HR software development and is equally important to its future commercial success.
 Applications in that particular niche have specific demands that can best be met by a suitable composition of technology components.

 Please note, however, that not all HR applications require equal scrutiny when it comes to their tech stacks.
 Simple apps that cater to a small user base and pack only a handful of features will most likely do well with whatever stack that adequately matches those needs.

-Although there is no “wrong” technology stack and your app will work with any stack you choose, the possibilities of each configuration have great impact on the development process, as well as your app’s business performance.
+Although there is no “wrong” technology stack and your HR software will work with any stack you choose, the possibilities of each configuration have great impact on the development process, as well as your app’s business performance.

-From a business perspective, choosing an ineffective technology stack may frustrate business expansion, while selecting the right tools may give you certain advantages over your competition.
+From a business perspective, choosing an ineffective tech stack may hinder business expansion, while selecting the right tools may give you certain advantages over your competition.

 How?
 With robust HR applications, picking the wrong technology can either hinder their future maintenance or extensibility, or be a costly mistake to fix with the right stack.